open5e/open5e/source/monsters/monsters_a-z/ToB/ice-maiden.rst

 blue as glacial ice.*

 **Born of the Ice.** Ice maidens are the daughters of powerful creatures of the cold.
-Some are born to frost giants and thursir.
+Some are descendants of Boreas or the Snow Queen (a few having both parents), but they are also born to frost giants and thursir.
 A few result from tearful pleas by pregnant women lost in the snows, desperate to keep their newborn child from freezing to death—the fraughashar carry these infants away and raise them as ice maidens.